UfoPilotTools/Scambait-Tools/README.md

 TIP 1: TakeOwnershipEx is a free tool that allows you to get full access to files and folders.
        You can get it from: https://winaero.com/download.php?view.16

-TIP 2: Remove the uninstall info in the Windows registery
+TIP 2: Remove the uninstall info in the Windows registery<br>
        locate HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\Uninstall
        in the right pane delete the key: upnotepad